Personal Injury Claims Involving Drugged Driving in Tampa

-According to the National Highway Transportation Safety Administration, a combination of alcohol, marijuana or any other drugs can impair a person’s ability to operate a motor vehicle because they diminish coordination, judgment and reaction time.
+According to the National Highway Transportation Safety Administration, a combination of alcohol, marijuana or any other drugs can impair a person’s ability to operate a motor vehicle because they diminish coordination, judgment, and reaction time.
 A driver who has been using cocaine or methamphetamine or a combination of the two is likely to drive aggressively.
-That’s what happened in a fatal crash in November of 2019, when someone under the influence of methamphetamine in Tampa killed another driver when he lost control of his vehicle at a high speed.
+That’s what happened in a fatal crash in November of 2019when someone under the influence of methamphetamine in Tampa killed another driver when he lost control of his vehicle at a high speed.

-Then, there are the prescription drugs or over-the-counter medications that can cause extreme drowsiness.
+Then, there are prescription drugs or over-the-counter medications that can cause extreme drowsiness.
 That’s apparently what happened in January 2020 when a 40-year-old woman crashed into the back of another car.

 The crash occurred around 8:00 a.m. in Tampa on Interstate 4.
 When traffic stopped, the woman failed to slow down or stop, and she crashed into one car that was propelled into another one.
-A witness had reportedly called into 911 to report the woman who was allegedly driving erratically.
+A witness had reportedly called 911 to report the woman who was allegedly driving erratically.
 When Florida State Police arrived on the scene, the woman was reportedly unsteady, had red eyes and droopy eyelids.
-She was placed under arrest and taken to South Florida Baptist Hospital where it was reported that the would repeatedly fall asleep, complain about a high level of pain and fall asleep again.
+She was placed under arrest and taken to South Florida Baptist Hospital where it was reported that she would repeatedly fall asleep, complain about a high level of pain and fall asleep again.
 She was arrested and charged with driving under the influence of drugs.
 The use of narcotic analgesics and anti-depressants is suspected.

-The Lack of Uniform Drugged Driving Tests:
+The Lack of Uniform Drugged Driving Tests

 According to the National Transportation Safety Board (NTSB) drug impaired driving is becoming increasingly common across the country.
 As opposed to driving under the influence of alcohol, there is no uniform standardized test for driving under the influence of drugs.
 That makes is difficult to identify drugged drivers during traffic stops.
 The NTSB has asked for written standards for devices to be used for purposes of roadside drugged driving testing, but there isn’t anything that is consistently used across the country like breath testing devices for suspected drunk driving cases.